 The skill level and reality levels you select combine to produce an overall difficulty factor from 1 to 9.
 This difficulty factor and the tonnage which you sink will determine your ranking in the "Submariner's Hall of Fame" at the conclusion of your mission.

-Once you are satisfied with the skill and reality level, press Spectrum Shift 7, Amstrad F7.
-When loading is complete you will be presented with a scenario selection screen
+Once you are satisfied with the skill and reality levels, press "F7" to load the remainder of the game and begin play.